 RELEASE: Reps.
 Ro Khanna, Barbara Lee & Senators Elizabeth Warren, Ron Wyden Introduce SAFE SEX Workers Study Act

 Washington, DC - Today, Reps.
-Ro Khanna (CA-17), Barbara Lee (CA-13) and Senators Elizabeth Warren (D-MA) and Ron Wyden (D-OR), introduced the SAFE SEX Workers Study Act, a bill to require the Department of Health and Human Services (HHS) to conduct the first national study on the health and safety of sex workers.
+Ro Khanna (CA-17), Barbara Lee (CA-13) and Senators Elizabeth Warren (D-MA) and Ron Wyden (D-OR), introduced the SAFE SEX Workers Study Act, a bill to require the Department of Health and Human Services (HHS) to conduct the first federal study on the health and safety of sex workers.
 The landmark study will require consultation, as appropriate, with the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), and the Substance Abuse and Mental Health Services Administration (SAMHSA), and report to Congress on the study within one year of the date of enactment.

 The study will include an analysis of some of the impacts of SESTA/FOSTA, Public Law 115-164, which is the combined package of a Senate bill [Stop Enabling Sex Traffickers Act (SESTA)] and a House bill [Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA)].
 While SESTA/FOSTA holds websites liable for knowingly facilitating sex trafficking, it also impacts online platforms where users discuss consensual sex work and related topics.